Understanding the Two Bucket Wash Method

 Mindful Driving and Storage

-• Proper Storage: If the vehicle will not be used for an extended period, store it in a garage or under a breathable car cover to keep it clean and protected.
+- Proper Storage: If the vehicle will not be used for an extended period, store it in a garage or under a car cover.

 By following these maintenance tips, you can extend the life of your car’s exterior finish and ensure that your vehicle remains in good condition.